spacemit-com/docs/en/source.md

 repo start k1-bl-v2.1.y --all
 ```

+To download other branches, specify a different manifest.xml using the `-m` option.

-It is recommended to download the third-party software packages required by buildroot in advance and distribute them within the team to avoid network congestion on the main server.
+After downloading the source code, It is recommended to download the third-party software packages required by buildroot in advance and distribute them within the team to avoid network congestion on the main server.

 ```shell
 wget -c -r -nv -np -nH -R "index.html*" http://archive.spacemit.com/buildroot/dl